Electric vehicle parking

 EV Charging Stations

-Publicly available electric vehicle (EV) charging stations are coming to UOW in 2024.
+Publicly available electric vehicle (EV) charging stations are available at UOW.

-These new chargers will not only provide great access for EV drivers to charge their vehicles, but through the Australian Power Quality Research Centre (APQRC) will also enable new opportunities for students and researchers to continue to contribute to the future management of the energy grid by exploring charging behaviours and how EVs will continue to shape the electricity grid.
+The chargers at UOW not only provide great access for EV drivers to charge their vehicles, but through the Australian Power Quality Research Centre (APQRC) also enable new opportunities for students and researchers to continue to contribute to the future management of the energy grid by exploring charging behaviours and how EVs continue to shape the electricity grid.
 This knowledge can also be translated into the recently announced ARC Training Centre in Energy Technologies for Future Grids, and the Energy Futures Skills Centre launched in early 2023, both of which seek to build the skills and capabilities needed for Australia’s transition to a clean energy future, as EVs will form a large component of this process.

 Wollongong Campus